 Any of the various bugs that exists in Football Manager that aren't outright cheats but still give the human player an advantage if they choose to use them.
-The most well known are the "Corner Bug", which are when given a specific set of instructions at corner kicks, they will result in more goals than usual.
-Over the years they have included firing the ball out to the edge of the penalty box for a long shot, moving all but your best player away from the near post then having the corner taken there, the same but the back post.
+The most well known are the "Corner Bugs"; when given a specific set of instructions at corner kicks, they will result in more goals than usual.
+Over the years they have included firing the ball out to the edge of the penalty box for a long shot, moving all but your best player away from the near post then having the corner taken there, and the same but the back post.

-Then there are the overall Game Breaker tactics.
+Then there are the overall Game-Breaker tactics.
 The most well known was the Diablo tactic for Championship Manager 03/04.
-To this day the top tactics are compared to it.
+To this day, the top tactics are compared to it.

 Skate 3 is absolutely FULL of these.
 There's a glitch to get your board stuck in a piece of plywood which will then lift off like a magic carpet (with you on it) and fly around the map.
-There's a glitch where you can get your board stuck under a manny pad while doing a set up and take off into the sky.
+There's a glitch where you can get your board stuck under a manny pad while doing a setup and take off into the sky.
 There's a glitch that allows you to launch yourself off any ramp at high speeds and get all sorts of places the developers didn't intend for you to be.
 There are several pipes with the geometry reversed that your skater can get stuck inside and become a scrambled squirming mess.
 There's a glitch that makes you shoot off into the sky in a superdude position.
 There's a glitch that makes your skater explode into a rapidly flailing ball of twisted limbs.
 There's a glitch that makes you fall through the ground and into an endless void of darkness (or inside a building).
 There's a glitch where half your board gets stuck underground and pushing off causes your legs to bend and rotate in hilarious ways.
 There are trash cans that spawn inside of benches and go flying.
 And there's more.
 So much more.
 It's actually possible to identify Skate 3 just from the sound of its physics engine freaking out.